thumperfuzzy/Comp-Programming-FP/README.md

 # Comp-Programming-FP
-The final project for computer programming that an app that crashes
+This is my final project for my computer programming class that is an app that crashes in multiple ways